 About the authors

-Swiss Propaganda Research is an independent, academic research group investigating geopolitical propaganda in Swiss and international media.
+Swiss Propaganda Research (SPR) is an independent research group investigating geopolitical propaganda in Swiss and international media.
+You can contact us here.